 The main cultural narrative fosters competition above compassion.
 It promotes a caste system of race, ethnicity, social and economic status.
 It is easy to become a victim in a society like this.
 Rather than a bastion of equality and health, it is a culture that allows corporations greater privileges than people.

 There are also people in the world who are even more unfortunate.
 They are refugees of war, climate change, and economic despair.
 People in this group are seeking refuge and struggling for their very lives.
 So, you’d think they would be the ones who be the most likely to have a victim mentality, but they don’t.
 They are often more grateful just to be alive.
 They do not perceive themselves as victims.
 Instead, they see themselves as survivors.
 We hear stories of the survivors of World War II concentration camps.
-Those who lived were those who took on the survivor’s role, and later they learned to thrive.
+Those who lived took on the survivor’s role, and later they learned to thrive.

 So, circumstances aren’t necessarily the determining factor for people to fixate on the victim role.
 The primary reason is your Ego.
 It wants to maintain control.
 So, it takes any opportunity to move along the path of disintegration to its unhealthy type, and it puts the Ego firmly in control.
 It doesn’t care how unhappy you are or what pain you experience.
 It will do anything to maintain control.
 When this happens, it manifests in one of the typologies listed above.